icecat8-lab/OrangeFox-R12-a52sxq/README.md

 CREDITS
 -------
-- OrangeFox Recovery Project  original core source https://gitlab.com/OrangeFox
+- OrangeFox Recovery Project source code https://gitlab.com/OrangeFox

   (Note: this device is currently unmaintained by the original team)